-The volleyball setter will place their hands above their head with their fingertips spread apart.
-Do not let the volleyball touch the palms of the hands.
-This causes the volleyball to lose momentum.
+The volleyball setter should place their hands above their head with their fingertips spread apart.
+Do not let the volleyball touch the palms of the hands as this can cause the volleyball to lose momentum.

 The volleyball setter needs to keep their elbows out wide and to the side.

-The volleyball setter needs their thumbs touching each other.
+The volleyball setter needs their thumbs to be touching each other.

-The volleyball setter has their index fingers touching each other.
+The volleyball setter should also have their index fingers touching each other.

 The volleyball setter's hands are to end up in the form of the volleyball as they set it.

 Now a volleyball setters hands are ready to catch and push the volleyball.
 The ring finger and the pinky finger are used to control the volleyball during a set.
 They need to stay curved upward and inward to clinch the volleyball so the set does not go the wrong direction.

 The volleyball setter begins by tossing the volleyball in to the air and putting their hands in the proper setting position to catch it.